 Pre-approved or pre-qualified still does not mean you can leave the financing condition out of the contract.
 Many people do not know that the bank or mortgage provider checks your financial situation again, once you have put in an offer.
 We actually have seen this happening where people ruined their credit score between the moment of pre-approval and the actual purchase of a home.
 Ruining your credit score can easily happen when you buy large items or forget to pay your credit card bills on time.
 Unless you have the full amount of cash safely tucked away in your bank account, waiting for the perfect home to come by, you always have to put in a financing condition in the contract when you purchase a home.

 As written in the post about a home inspection, we always strongly recommend to do one on the home you will buy.
 The home inspection is a condition that is already pre-written in the contracts that realtors use.
 Those contracts are written by AREA, the Alberta Real Estate Association.
 All you have to do is check off in the contract that you will have a home inspection done, and give a date by when it will be performed.
-You also have the option to write down how much dollar amount, or percentage you will absorb as the buyer and at what amount you will ask the seller contribute to have things repaired.
 If the home inspection comes back with severe material defects on the home, you are able to walk away from the transaction.
 Make sure your realtor explains all your options when it comes to the condition of the home inspection.

 In Calgary, every home has a title.
 This is a very secure system and the title of a home may indicate very important things.
 What are restrictions on a title?
 Are there encroachments?
 Is there any “lis pendens” on title? (a written notice that a lawsuit has been filed concerning real estate).
 There are many things on title that may affect your decision to buy a certain home.
 Let your realtor always pull title and seek legal counsel if things are not clear.
 Putting this condition in a contract is not often done but it is a good practice.